martindmtrv/macbook-linux-tweaks/README.md

 This file is specific to a 2012 mid non retina Macbook Pro running Ubuntu 21.04

-# /usr/share/applications/brave-browser.desktop
+# /home/martindimitrov/.local/share/applications/brave-browser.desktop

 Custom configuration for what brave browser launch icon does.

+This is is .local so that apt upgrades do not reset this.
+If there is a worthwhile change in this .desktop from upstream it will need to be manually added later (shouldn't be a huge problem though for now...)

 Main changes are:

 Enable Wayland support for Brave Rewards; probably once Chromium upstream is updated this will not be needed